 You will find some topics always missing, which might be critical and should be available.

-Now what you can do is that you can add those missing topics in your list and can create a more advanced book by adding those topics, or you can create a full book under one of the topics which some of the books don’t cover at all.
+Now what you can do is add those missing topics in your list and can create a more advanced book by adding those topics, or you can create a full book under one of the topics which some of the books don’t cover at all.

-This process works too well for nonfiction books.
+This process works well for nonfiction books too.
 But you got the idea.
 Right!

 5. Use Your Junk Emails as Inspiration